Rural Community Inclusion

-The IDI is a personal development tool focussed on increasing the intercultural competency of participants through a series of activities of self-reflection and intentional growth.
+The IDI is a personal development tool focused on increasing the intercultural competency of participants through a series of activities of self-reflection and intentional growth.
 By developing their intercultural competency, participants will be able to more effectively communicate, cooperate, and engage with individuals and cultures different from their own experiences.
 This tool is personalized and flexible to accommodate learning styles, individual experiences, and differing world views on an individual basis.
 The IDI is also dynamic enough to be applied to entire groups, measuring and analyzing how a group functions in regard to difference and illustrating strengths as well as potential blind spots relating to navigating cultural differences.

 Community and organizational workshops

 We provide a variety of engaging workshops for communities and organizations seeking to embrace a culture of welcoming and inclusion.
 This is accomplished through strategies such as: confronting and identifying our own implicit biases and how they impact our decision making, engaging with people across differences, civil discourse, and how to deepen and enrich communication skills.
 We also provide these same trainings in a train-the-trainer format.

 - Learning to identify our own implicit biases.

 - How our biases affect our decision making.

 - Identifying bias on the structural level.

 - Using the Civity Method